alaa-s-yehia/RamadanPeriodTracker/README.md

 Period Day Added to Tracker

 Phase 4: Task 3
-As my code is right now , I have split the GUI of every Panel into its own class , and the System for each GUI into its own class.
+- As my code is right now , I have split the GUI of every Panel into its own class , and the System for each GUI into its own class.
 I believed this was a good decision on my part and made my code more readable.
-However, some methods in my existing classes are arranged in a manner which I believe are not that clear as they are not in succession.
-I would also divide my Save System in my ui package to have another class called Load System.
+- Some methods in my existing classes are arranged in a manner which I believe are not that clear as they are not in succession.
+- I would  divide my Save System in my ui package to have another class called Load System.
 This is to improve the readability of my code, so you're able to identify where the methods for the loading function are.